 IMPORTANT REMINDERS FOR STUDENTS PERTAINING TO OVERTALLIES

-- Take care of any non-academic stops on their record (e.g., bursar, library) in advance of registration, so that the stops don't prevent them from being able to register in classes.
+- Non-academic stops: Take care of any non-academic stops on your record (e.g., bursar, library) in advance of general registration, since you will not be able to enroll in any classes if any stop is in place.